roy769/Flashcard-Generator/README.md

 # Flashcard-Generator

-Export and Import ... lets study for a test.
+Export and Import ... require study for a test.
+HTML CSS Node